 Common Border Arrests

-One common criminal offense that people are arrested for at the border is drug trafficking.
-USBP personnel stop vehicles as they go through checkpoints.
+Drug Crimes One common criminal offense that people are arrested for at the border is drug trafficking.
+USBP personnel stops vehicles as they go through checkpoints.
 They will typically ask for your passport or legal form of identification and sometimes they will ask to search vehicles.
-If there is reasonable suspicion, they may use a drug dog or other methods in attempt to uncover illegal narcotics.
+If there is reasonable suspicion, they may use a drug dog or other methods in an attempt to uncover illegal narcotics.
 According to recent CBP statistics, border agents seize over 11,000 pounds of drugs per day.